 - First wash however many potatoes you'll need for your family (1-2 potatoes/per person), wrap them in foil and bake until done.
 They're done when a fork goes in easily – about 45 minutes on 350*.

-- Once they've cooled a bit, cut them in half length-wise and run a butter knife around the edge and then scoop out the middle (see pictures below recipe).
+- Once they've cooled a bit, cut them in half length-wise and run a butter knife around the edge and then scoop out the middle (see pictures below the recipe).

 - Next deep fry them in your healthy cooking oil of choice.
 You could use expeller pressed coconut oil (unscented/no flavor and it has a higher smoke point than virgin coconut oil), lard, or my favorite is beef tallow – I buy it in a 5 gallon bucket and separate it into gallon-sized containers for the freezer.
-(Where to buy no-flavor coconut oil, and where to buy beef tallow – you may need to do a search for the big bucket.)
+(Here's where you can buy no-flavor coconut oil, and where to buy beef tallow – you may need to do a search on that site for the big bucket.)
 As I've said before, if the thought of using these oils and calling them good-for-you has you confused or in shock, please read more here about healthy fats and why we need them!

 - Remove from the grease and set them on a paper towel.